olasalem/Quine-McCluskey/README.md

 # Quine McClusky
-An implimentation of Quine McClusky Algorithm using appcelrator, python, javascript
+An implementation of Quine McClusky Algorithm using appcelrator, python, javascript

 ## Building & Running